C-O-R-A/CoDI/README.md

 A Python SDK for communicating with the Cora robotic arms over TCP sockets.
 The package provides:

-- `ColossusClient` for command transmission, state feedback, and video streaming
+- `CoraClient` for command transmission, state feedback, and video streaming
 - `GuiClient` for a basic Tkinter-based interface
 - Utility functions for encoding commands and decoding robot state messages